-Use these tips & tricks to get the most out of Black Friday
+Tips & Tricks to Get the Most Out of Black Friday

-Over the years, I’ve figured out some tips to really finding the best deals.
-There are also some other tricks I’ve learned to make the day even better and less stressful for me (and others).
+Over the years, our team has figured out a few tips to really finding the best deals.
+There are also some other tricks we’ve learned to make the season even better and less stressful!

 Decide which stores you will shop at this year.
 Visit each website and sign up for email newsletters.
 It is important that you do this at least two weeks before Black Friday.
 It can take time before the emails start to generate, so you want to allow ample time to get added to the list.

-Not only is it more fun to shop with someone you love, but it can be helpful too!
-If there are a few must have items on your list, you can work together to find them.
+Not only is it more fun to shop with someone you love, it can be helpful too!
+If there are a few must-have items on your list, you can work together to find them.
 Your friend can visit the electronics section for the video game you want while you are in the toy aisle finding another item on your list.

-When I shop, I have my list in one hand and my phone in the other.
-As I find the items I want, I always do a quick scan to check to see if it is less expensive elsewhere.
-They way I do this is by using Amazon.
-Their app has a feature which allows you to scan the barcode of the products right in the store.
+When you shop in-store, have your list in one hand and your phone in the other.
+As you find the items you want, always do a quick scan to check and see if it is less expensive elsewhere.
+Amazon’s app has a feature that allows you to scan the barcode of the products right in the store.

-Remember, not every item you want will be on sale, so you need to take a moment to see if you can find it lower elsewhere.
+Remember, not every item you want will be on sale, so you need to take a moment to see if you can find it cheaper elsewhere.

 Once you have your list ready, decide which stores you will need to visit first.
 I recommend you start with the one that has your must-have item.
 You can then figure out which ones to stop by after that.
 It might be based upon your list or a route.

 Sometimes, the Black Friday prices are not always the lowest price.
 Visit the store on Wednesday to find out.
-You might find that the price listed is the same as, if not lower than, what you will find in a couple of days.
+You might find that the price listed is the same as, if not lower than, what you will find a couple of days later.
 Go ahead and grab that item while you can.

 This is also true with finding the hot holiday toys.
 If you find one in the store before the shopping frenzy hits, grab it to ensure you have one for Christmas.

 Many retailers now start to put items on sale online before Black Friday.
 This can mean amazing deals that won’t be available later in the week.
-Follow sites which share these deals in an easy-to-follow format, such as the Penny Pinchin’ Mom Facebook group.
+Follow sites that share these deals in an easy-to-follow format, like ClarkDeals.com.
 This way, you will not miss out on any of them being offered.

-I always make a list of the events coming up during the following year.
-For instance, if I know someone is getting married next year, I look for the appliances or household items they might want.
-I have even picked up smaller toys to set back in our gift closet for kids’ parties for the following year.
+Make a list of the events coming up during the following year.
+For instance, if you know someone is getting married next year, look for the appliances or household items they might want.
+You could even pick up smaller toys to set back in your gift closet for kids’ parties for the following year.

+This may sound like a joke, but you’ll save yourself time on Black Friday if you’re shopping in-store at Target.
 My mom learned this one the hard way!
-One year, she wore a long sleeved red tee and was asked for help on numerous occasions.
+One year, she wore a long-sleeved red tee and was asked for help on numerous occasions.

 If Black Friday stores are not your thing, you are in luck!
 Many of the in-store deals will be available online.
 The only items you will not find are the doorbusters.

-While they typically have some of the best deals, keep in mind that you and 5,000 of your closest friends also want the same one.
-That means mobs of people.
-I mean MOBS.
+While they typically have some of the best deals, keep in mind that you and 5,000 of your closest friends are probably after the same one.
+That means you’ll find some of the biggest crowds at Walmart.

-This is also historically where the fights and trampling seems to take place most frequently.
+This is also historically where the fights and trampling seem to take place most frequently.
 There is no deal worth having where you risk injury of any sort.
-Ever.
+Instead, consider shopping online!

-If you really want a doorbuster, watch for those which have a shopping guarantee, such as shoppers in the store at a certain time will be guaranteed to get that item.
-Walmart did this last year, so we may see the same thing happening again in 2016.
+If you really want a doorbuster, watch for those which have a shopping guarantee, like shoppers in the store at a certain time will be guaranteed to get that item.

 Not everything on Black Friday is a deal.
 Often times, retailers do not have to offer their lowest prices until closer to December 25.
 That may mean the item on sale 30% off might drop to 40% off or more the closer you get to Christmas.

 This one can really get you.
 Some stores have a liberal return policy for items purchased on Black Friday and during the holidays.
-However, it might also be valid for only 30 days.
-If you buy something and someone does not like it, there is a good chance they will not be able to return it.
+However, it might also be valid for a limited time.
+Be aware of final-sale items and other non-returnable purchases.

 In addition to this, get gift receipts for the items you buy.
 It will make it a LOT easier on your recipient, should a return or exchange be needed (and the store will love this too).

 This is actually a fun one!
 Every time you are in line, chat with people around you.
-If you see something they have in their hand or cart and you want one, ask where they found it.
-I’ve tracked down unique gift ideas just by standing in line.
-And, if you have to dart out and get something, the majority of people will allow you to get back in line where you were before.
+This is a great way to find out where other people are finding great deals nearby.
+If you see something they have in their hand or cart and you want one, ask where they found it and how much they paid.
+Plus, if you have to dart out and get something, the majority of people will allow you to get back in line where you were before.